ClainChen/decentralized-epistemic-planning/README.md

 - Please read **abstract.py**
 - Please put all strategy file into **policy_strategy folder**.
 Make sure you derive **AbstractPolicyStrategy** class, which has been defined in **abstract.py** .
 - Please put all observation function file into **observation_functions fold**.
 Make sure you derive **AbstractObservationFunction** class, which has been defined in **abstract.py**

+- **Now use complete_bfs.py as the strategy, other strategy might has some problem (random will not have any problem)**